Distributional Off-Policy Evaluation for Slate Recommendations: Introduction

 \section{Introduction}

 Recommendation services are ubiquitous throughout industry \cite{bobadilla2013recommender,lu2015recommender}.
 A common variant of recommendation consists of suggesting multiple items to a user simultaneously, often termed recommendation \textit{slates}, where each position, (a.k.a., a \textit{slot}), can take multiple possible values \cite{sarwar2000analysis}.
 For example, webpage layouts of news or streaming services have separate slots for each category of content where each slot can display any of the items from the category for that slot.
 The items are suggested to the user based on a recommendation strategy, called a \textit{policy} and the user response is encoded into a \textit{reward} \cite{li2010contextual}.
-A crucial problem is then to evaluate the efficacy of a given slate policy, for example, by estimating the expected reward of that policy.
+A crucial problem for selection and improvement of recommendation strategies is to evaluate the efficacy of a slate policy by estimating the expected reward of that policy.

 One of the simplest and most effective approaches to policy evaluation, often employed in industrial settings, is A/B testing~ \cite{gomez2015netflix,kohavi2017online,feitelson2013development}.
 This involves randomly assigning users to receive the item recommended by one of two candidate policies, and the relative performance of each policy is directly measured.
 However, A/B testing involves deploying the new policy online, which may be infeasible in many settings due to practical or ethical considerations.
 As a result, it is often necessary to employ offline \emph{off-policy evaluation}, in which interaction data collected (offline) from previously deployed policies (off-policy) is used to estimate statistics of the expected performance, risk and other metrics of interest for a new target policy, without actually deploying it online.
-This ensures that only the strongest policies are deployed online.
+This ensures that policies with undesirable outcomes are not deployed online.